Investigating Amazon.com's Standing In Broadline Retail Industry Compared To Competitors

 table { width: 100%; border-collapse: collapse; font-family: Arial, sans-serif; font-size: 14px; } th, td { padding: 8px; text-align: left; } th { background-color: #293a5a; color: #fff; text-align: left; } tr:nth-child(even) { background-color: #f2f4f8; } tr:hover { background-color: #e1e4ea; } td:nth-child(3), td:nth-child(5) { text-align: left; } .dividend-amount { font-weight: bold; color: #0d6efd; } .dividend-frequency { font-size: 12px; color: #6c757d; }

-Through a meticulous analysis of Amazon.com, we can observe the following trends:

-The stock's Price to Earnings ratio of 37.07 is lower than the industry average by 0.96x, suggesting potential value in the eyes of market participants.
+With a Price to Earnings ratio of 35.18, which is 0.99x less than the industry average, the stock shows potential for growth at a reasonable price, making it an interesting consideration for market participants.

-The elevated Price to Book ratio of 7.6 relative to the industry average by 1.35x suggests company might be overvalued based on its book value.
+With a Price to Book ratio of 7.21, which is 1.34x the industry average, Amazon.com might be considered overvalued in terms of its book value, as it is trading at a higher multiple compared to its industry peers.

-The stock's relatively high Price to Sales ratio of 3.45, surpassing the industry average by 2.14x, may indicate an aspect of overvaluation in terms of sales performance.
+With a relatively high Price to Sales ratio of 3.27, which is 2.07x the industry average, the stock might be considered overvalued based on sales performance.

-The Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $38.55 Billion is 5.62x above the industry average, highlighting stronger profitability and robust cash flow generation.
+Compared to its industry, the company has higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $38.55 Billion, which is 5.62x above the industry average, indicating stronger profitability and robust cash flow generation.

-The gross profit of $37.37 Billion is 2.47x above that of its industry, highlighting stronger profitability and higher earnings from its core operations.
+The company has higher gross profit of $37.37 Billion, which indicates 2.47x above the industry average, indicating stronger profitability and higher earnings from its core operations.

-The company's revenue growth of 10.49% is significantly below the industry average of 15.06%.
-This suggests a potential struggle in generating increased sales volume.
+The company's revenue growth of 10.49% is significantly lower compared to the industry average of 22.22%.
+This indicates a potential fall in the company's sales performance.

 Debt To Equity Ratio